-While this question consistently led to animated discussion, with many participants pushing back on the question: "It's more about creating norms around security than building more tools" or "better laws: tech worlds encourage tech solutions but I don't want more complex tech/buy more tools".
-The default should be more private than it is, and companies should implement solutions into their products rather than expecting consumers to purchase additional technology.
-As one participant put it: "but these potential tools hinge around the fact that what you really want is [...] trust.
+While this question consistently led to animated discussion, many participants pushed back on the question: "It's more about creating norms around security than building more tools" or "better laws: tech worlds encourage tech solutions but I don't want more complex tech/buy more tools".
+The default should be more secure than it is currently, and companies should implement solutions into their products rather than expecting consumers to purchase additional technology.
+As one participant put it: "these potential tools hinge around the fact that what you really want is [...] trust.
 Like if someone could just invent, I don't know, some way of definitely holding Facebook [or] Instagram accountable."